131 Beacon is located on the south side of Beacon, between Arlington and Berkeley, with 129 Beacon to the east and 133

 Three different builders constructed the houses: James Standish built 127 Beacon, John Danforth Dunbar built 129 Beacon, and Samuel Shurtleff Perkins built 131-131 Beacon.
 In each case, after the buildings were completed, the land was acquired by the builder from William Goddard and T. Bigelow Lawrence, and then the builder resold the house to its first occupant.

 On November 21, 1860, after completing the houses at 131-133 Beacon, Samuel Perkins purchased the land from William Goddard and T. Bigelow Lawrence.
 He and his wife, Isabella Anderson (Drayton) Perkins, lived at 119 Harrison.

 On October 9, 1861, 131 Beacon was purchased from Samuel Perkins by Rev. Christopher Toppan Thayer, a Unitarian minister.
 He and his wife, Augusta (Brewster) Thayer, made it their home.

 Christopher Thayer died in June of 1880.
 In his will, he left all of his property to his wife.

 Augusta Thayer continued to live at 131 Beacon, joined in 1883 by her nephew, William Brewster, the son of her brother-in-law and sister, Oliver Brewster and Anna Maria (Jarves) Brewster.
 He had graduated form Harvard in 1881, after which he had traveled abroad, returning to study law in the offices of Judge Josiah G. Abbott.
-William Brewster later become a trustee.
+He subsequently became a trustee and manager of trust properties.

 By the 1888-1889 winter season, William Brewster had been joined at 131 Beacon by his widowed mother, Anna Maria (Jarves) Brewster.
-They also maintained a home in Newport.
+They also maintained homes in Newport and in Ryde on the Isle of Wight.

 131 Beacon was not listed in the 1910 Blue Book.